Introduction

 5. Moving off from parking on a hill: Moving off from parking on a hill requires the driver to use the handbrake or parking brake to prevent the car from rolling backward whilst taking off on a hill and or, Moving off from a curb.

 To pass the VORT, you must achieve a general drive score of 90% or more, complete these five manoeuvres, and not break any road laws whilst driving.
-With numerous skills to master as well as learning the ins and outs of general driving, it can be advantageous to book driving lessons with a qualified South Australia driving school so you can learn the correct road rules and all of the manoeuvres.
+With numerous skills to master as well as learning the ins and outs of general driving, it can be advantageous to book driving lessons with a qualified South Australia driving school so you can learn the correct road rules and all of the maneuvers.

 How Many Driving Lessons Do I Need to Take to Pass My VORT?